 Scherer was convicted of first-degree murder on March 1, 1919.
 After his motion for a new trial was rejected, he was sentenced to death on July 10, 1919.
 His appeal, which raised no new defense and offered no new evidence or argument, was rejected (Commonwealth v.
 Scherer, 266 Pa.
 210, 1920).

-The Pardon Board viewed his case much more favorably, believing that Scherer’s wife had been unfaithful to him, that Scherer had witnessed these infidelities, and that she had pointed a gun at him the day before the murder.
+The Pardon Board viewed Scherer’s actions much more favorably, believing that Scherer’s wife had been unfaithful to him, that Scherer had witnessed these infidelities and was distraught by the violation they represented, and that she had pointed a gun at him the day before the murder.

-Scherer was granted a commutation to life imprisonment on the grounds of insanity on September 20, 1920, and transferred to Western Penitentiary.
-He was granted a full pardon on December 11, 1930, after serving 11 years in prison.
+Charles Scherer was granted a commutation to life imprisonment on the grounds of insanity on September 20, 1920, and transferred to Western Penitentiary.

 After marrying a third time, Charles Scherer died in Sharon, Pa., on October 20, 1953.
 He was 82 years old.